|

 minor

-pentatonic, modes 1 & 4 with a cheerfully bright and
+pentatonic, modes 1 & 4, with a

-sweet voice, also playing the Gypsy scale as well as 3
+sweet voice, also playing the Gypsy scale

 upper octave notes.
-Deer lacing
+Deer

-with serpentine and brass beads holds the bird to the nest, the
+with serpentine and brass beads holds the bird to the

 bird